Remote education provision: information for parents and carers

 The remote curriculum: what is taught to students at home

 Engagement and Feedback

 Additional support for students with particular needs

-The school will act as fast as possible to deliver remote learning.
-We may not be able to do this fully on Day 1 of a bubble/school closure.
-Our teachers will work fast to provide lesson instructions on satchel:one.
-However, if this is not possible, students could review their classwork in exercise books and complete homework set on satchel:one.
+Where the student is able to complete work, our teachers will work fast to provide lesson instructions on Satchel:One.
+This might not always be possible on Day 1 of an individual having to self-isolate, in which case, students could review their classwork in exercise books and complete homework set on Satchel:One.
 More independently, students might like to read a book or watch a documentary.

 Following the first few days of remote education, will my child be taught broadly the same curriculum as they would if they were in school?

 - Provided your child is well enough to be completing School at Home, the work set will be directly linked to the work being covered in school.